Supporting Teens with Anxiety | Calgary Child & Teen Therapy | Creative Sky Psychology

 Why Anxiety Happens in Teens

 Anxiety can feel overwhelming—for both teens experiencing it and parents trying to help.
-Repetitive worries, racing thoughts, and physical symptoms can be exhausting and isolating.
-Understanding why anxiety happens is the first step in offering meaningful support.
+Repetitive worries, racing thoughts, and physical symptoms like rapid heartbeat, restlessness, or stomach aches can be exhausting and isolating.
+Many teens describe anxiety as feeling “stuck in their head” or “on edge” all the time.
+Understanding why anxiety happens is the first step toward offering meaningful support.
 The more knowledge parents have, the better equipped they are to guide their teen through challenging moments.

 Mental health challenges can arise for many reasons.
-For some teens, anxiety may stem from school stress, friendship difficulties, bullying, or major life events such as loss or trauma.
+For some teens, anxiety may stem from:

 How Parents Can Support a Teen with Anxiety

-Here are some strategies to support your teen in safe, supportive ways:
+Here are some ways to support your teen in safe, caring ways:

-Encourage calm activities: Spend time together doing activities that reduce stress, such as walking, listening to music, painting, journaling, or watching a favorite show.
+Encourage calm activities: Spend time together doing things that promote relaxation—like walking in nature, listening to music, journaling, cooking, or watching a comforting show.
+These moments not only lower stress but also strengthen connection.

-Focus on management, not elimination: The goal isn’t to erase anxiety—it’s to help your teen learn ways to cope with it.
-Tools like breathing exercises, grounding techniques, and problem-solving can empower them to manage challenges.
+Focus on management, not elimination: The goal isn’t to erase anxiety—it’s to help your teen develop the tools to cope with it.
+Deep breathing, grounding techniques, journaling, and mindfulness can help calm the body’s stress response.
+With practice, these become powerful lifelong skills.

 When to Seek Support in Calgary